epicenteredresearch/epicenteredresearchwebsite/content/pace/gestionalage/sitespecific.md

     - placental insufficiency
     - cervical insufficiency, isoimmunization,
     - cervical cerclaje
-+ Physician initiated delivery, which might be indicative of pregnancy complications.
 + Caesarian section, if due to pregnancy complications.
 C-sections due to complications during labor are kept in.
 + Restrict to only term births (>=37 weeks gestation)